Attractions and distractions

 If you want to be listed, contact me.

-You will see the information around as it has been liberally borrowed by other sites.
+You will see the information around as it has been liberally borrowed for use on other sites.
 C’est la vie.

 An important note from the management: